emsmccoy/pronunciationApp/backend/resources/springboot-for-5yo.md

 - The cook is like `SQL queries.` They do the actual cooking, following the chef's instructions.

+- Each plate has a super-sercret code just for superheroes, this secret code is the `id` at `database`.

 - All the ingredients are kept in the pantry and fridge, which is like the `database`.

 - And finally, the plates and dishes are like the `Model`.
 They hold all the delicious food that comes to your table.